-2nd) If a farmer falls within the nondesignated area, they then have to do the Feasibility Study.
-The opening sentence within this study says, your area, and to determine whether they meet your needs.
+2^{nd}) If a farmer falls within the nondesignated area, they then have to do the Feasibility Study.
+The opening sentence within this study says,

+"This Class E Feasibility Study has been designed to help you to assess the slaughter services that are available at provincially licensed Class A, B and C facilities in your area, and to determine whether they meet your needs.
 If the slaughter services that you need are already available through an existing provincially licensed facility in your area (i.e., within a 2 hour travel time from your farm/property), you are unlikely to be issued a Class E licence.
 If a facility is not available, you will be Considered for a Class E licence".